Sickle cell disease: Stem cell treatments

-Hematopoietic stem cells (HSC) are cells in the bone marrow that can develop into all types of blood cells, including red blood cells, white blood cells, and platelets.
+Haematopoietic stem cells (HSC) are cells in the bone marrow that can develop into all types of blood cells, including red blood cells, white blood cells, and platelets.
 There are two possible ways to treat sickle cell disease and some other hemoglobinopathies by targeting HSCs.
-Since 1991, a small number of patients have received bone marrow transplants from healthy matched donors, although this procedure has a high level of risk.
-More recently, it has become possible to use CRISPR gene editing technology to modify the patient's own HSCs in a way that reduces or eliminates the production of sickle hemoglobin HbS and replaces it with a non-sickling form of hemoglobin.
+Since 1991, a small number of patients have received bone marrow transplants from healthy matched donors.
+This procedure is high-risk.
+More recently, it has become possible to use CRISPR gene editing technology to modify the patient's own HSCs in a way that reduces or eliminates the production of sickle haemoglobin HbS and replaces it with a non-sickling form of haemoglobin.

 All stem cell treatments must involve myeloablation of the patients' bone marrow to remove HSCs containing the faulty gene.
-This requires high doses of chemotherapy agents with side effects such as sickness and tiredness.
-A long hospital stay is necessary after infusion of the replacement HSCs, while the cells take up residence in the bone marrow and start to make red blood cells with the stable form of haemoglobin.
+This requires high doses of chemotherapy agents with side effects such as sickness and fatigue.
+A long hospital stay is necessary after infusion of the replacement HSCs, while the cells take up residence in the bone marrow and make red blood cells with the stable form of haemoglobin.

 Gene therapy

 Gene therapy was first trialled in 2014 on a single patient, and followed by clinical trials in which several patients were successfully treated.
 In 2023, both exagamglogene autotemcel (Casgevy) and lovotibeglogene autotemcel (Lyfgenia) were approved for the treatment of sickle cell disease.
 Kendric Cromer in October 2024 became the first commercial case in the US to receive gene therapy and was discharged from Children's National Hospital.
 The one-off gene-editing therapy, Casgevy, also known as Exa-cel, is to be offered to patients on the National Health Service (NHS) in England as from 2025.

 Both Casgevy and Lyfgenia work by first harvesting the patient's HSCs, then using CRISPR gene editing to modify their DNA in the laboratory.
-In parallel with this, the person with sickle cell disease's bone marrow is put through a myeloablation procedure to destroy the remaining HSCs.
+In parallel, the person with sickle cell disease's bone marrow undergoes a myeloablation procedure to destroy the remaining HSCs.
 The treated cells are then infused back into the patient, where they colonise the bone marrow and eventually resume production of blood cells.
-Casgevy works by editing the BCL11A gene, which normally inhibits the production of hemoglobin F (fetal hemoglobin) in adults.
-The edit has the effect of increasing the production of HbF, which is not prone to sickling.
+Casgevy works by editing the BCL11A gene, which normally inhibits haemoglobin F (foetal haemoglobin) production in adults.
+The edit increases HbF production, which is not prone to sickling.
 Lyfgenia introduces a new gene for T87Q-globin, which coexists with the sickling beta-globin but reduces the incidence of sickling.
+A study published in the New England Journal of Medicine in April 2026 showed a new CRISPR gene therapy labeled renizgamglogene autogedtemcel (abbreviated to reni-cel) that increased total hemoglobin from 9.8 to 13.8g/dL.
+However, the study was terminated due to the sponsor's decision.